In this Article

 Why Does Newborn Baby Weight Gain Matter?

-The weight gain is consequential for an infant to achieve their milestones.
+Weight gain is consequential for an infant to achieve their milestones.
 Globally, paediatricians and health nurses prefer to keep babies under close observation for the first 24 hours.
 This is to determine the weight loss or gain of babies that will be a clear indication of their well-being.
-This will be followed by weekly appointments to check the baby.
-You would be advised by the doctor to bring the child to the hospital for a check-up every week.
+If the baby has low birth weight, parents are advised by the doctors to bring the child to the hospital for a weekly check-up.
 It is to make sure the child has is receiving enough nutrition to gain the right amount of weight.

 Factors Contributing to Newborn’s Weight